digitaltrails/ddcutil-service/README.md

 consequently quite easy to build.

 Once built, running the executable should make a ddcutil service available on the D-Bus Session-Bus.
-Any type D-Bus client can be used to interact with the service.
+Any type of D-Bus client can be used to interact with the service.
 For example, from the command line you could use the systemd `busctl` command: